Let’s get together | Navitas Communities of Practice

 Emerging communities across Navitas include:

-- TEN Community for Teaching Excellence at Navitas (TEN).
-Navitas academic staff participating in TEN will have a space on the Learning & Teaching Moodle to interact, provide peer-to-peer feedback, share ideas and resources, discuss challenges, provide tips, review action research and more (Contact email@example.com for more information).
+- Navitas Community for Teaching Excellence at Navitas (TEN).
+Navitas academic staff participating in TEN will have a space on the Learning & Teaching Moodle to interact, provide peer-to-peer feedback, share ideas and resources, discuss challenges, provide tips, review action research and more.
+We’ve launched this community with a focus on Online Support Strategies in support of the current online learning and teaching needs across all colleges (Contact email@example.com for more information).

 If you are part of any other Navitas CoPs not mentioned above and would like to be included here to invite more members, or would like to join a particular group in your area of interest, or perhaps you wish to start a new one, contact firstname.lastname@example.org.